lightward/mechanic-tasks/docs/auto-tag-orders-by-financial-status/README.md

 # Auto-tag orders by financial status

-Tags: Auto-Tag, Orders, Financial Status
+Tags: Auto-Tag, Financial Status, Orders

 This task watches new and updated orders, and updates their tags according to their financial status.